 Tokyo to Kamikochi

 And I’m about to board it.
-We are leaving Tokyo and heading to Matsumoto and then onwards by local train and bus to the village of Kamikochi in the Chubu Sangaku National Park, otherwise known as the Japanese Alps.
-Private cars are banned in the Park and access is only possible by bus or taxi.
+We are leaving Tokyo on the Limited Express and heading to Matsumoto and then onwards by local train to Shima Shima before boarding the bus to the village of Kamikochi in the Chubu Sangaku National Park, otherwise known as the Japanese Alps.

-It is a moderately developed village with half a dozen hotels, some souvenir shops, and a few mountain huts and it is surrounded by snow-capped mountains.
-Over the next few days,we shall be walking the many trails laid out through the pine trees and along the fast flowing rivers of turquoise snow melt.
+Kamikochi is a moderately developed village surrounded by snow-capped mountains, with half a dozen hotels, some souvenir shops, and a few mountain huts.
+Over the next few days, my friends Ken and Steve and I shall be walking the many trails laid out through the pine trees and along the fast-flowing rivers of turquoise snowmelt.
 The area is only open from mid/late April until November, it stands 1500 meters above sea level and is home to the active volcano Yakedake (2455 m).

 Interior of Train – Mari Nicholson

-From the train windows, we see suburbs of small-holdings, villages where most plots seemed to have a small paddi-field, aqueducts, huge electronic towers, and always, gardens filled with pink azaleas, irises and hydrangeas in full bloom along with the ubiquitous bonsai.
+From the train windows, we see suburbs of small-holdings each with a small paddi-field, aqueducts, huge electronic towers, and always, gardens filled with pink azaleas, irises and hydrangeas in full bloom along with the ubiquitous bonsai.

 Rice-planting from road to railway track – Mari Nicholson

 A taxi from Kamikochi bus station takes us to the Imperial Hotel, a rustic Alpine-style building, located just below the mountains in the midst of sweet-smelling pines.
-Off to the side of reception is a bar in which an enormous open fire sits in the middle of the room, around which, I later found, clients like to relax and chat after a day’s hiking Our rooms are delightful and we decided to quickly explore the hotel’s facilities and then go for a stroll along the Azusa river which meanders its way through the valley.
+Off to the side of reception is a bar in which an enormous open fire sits in the middle of the room, around which, I later found, the hotel clients relaxed and chatted after a day’s hiking Our rooms are delightful and we decided to quickly explore the hotel’s facilities and then go for a stroll along the Azusa river which meanders its way through the valley.

 Three days later and we feel we never want to leave Kamikochi.
-It is the tail-end of the Japanese spring so we are too early for what we are told is the breathtaking display of Japanese Azaleas (the Rhododendron japonium) and Sagisuge (Eriophorum gracile) that flower during the summer.
+It is the tail-end of the Japanese spring so we are too early for the yearly breathtaking display of Japanese Azaleas (the Rhododendron japonium) and Sagisuge (Eriophorum gracile) that flower during the summer.
 In late autumn they are equally attractive as they then sport a coating of fine, white frost.